kajov/wazuh-kubernetes-helmchart/README.md

 ## Branches

-* `master` contains latest code and is not considered to be `stable`.
+`master` contains latest code and is not considered to be `stable`.
 If you find any bugs feel free to create a PR.

 ### Helm Version

-Currently the chart is written using Helm 2 (v2.16.12) refactoring to Helm3 hasn't been planned yet but deffinetly might be happening in the future when Helm 2 will be retiring.
+Currently the chart is written using Helm 2 (__v2.16.12__) refactoring to Helm3 hasn't been planned yet but deffinetly might be happening in the future.

 ## Local development
 <!--